samjhill/becoming/README.md

 # 🎵 Becoming Album - Production Workflow

-A music production workflow system for tracking your album progress, journaling sessions, and managing files.
+**"Trello for making an album"** - A music production workflow system for tracking your album progress, journaling sessions, and managing files.

-**Template Repository**: This is a template for album production workflows.
-Fork this repo for each new album you create.
+**Template Repository**: Fork this repo for each new album you create.
 **Current Album**: [samjhill/becoming](https://github.com/samjhill/becoming)

 ## Getting Started